Madame Web (film): Other responses

-The film was met with "intense media scrutiny" and particular mockery directed toward the dialogue from its trailer that was not included in the final film, with comedian John Mulaney referencing the line while presenting at the 96th Academy Awards shortly after the film's release, while Sweeney mocked the film's performance in her opening monologue for the 49th season of Saturday Night Live in March 2024.
+The film was met with "intense media scrutiny" and particular mockery directed toward the dialogue from its trailer that was not included in the final film, with comedian John Mulaney referencing the line while presenting at the 96th Academy Awards shortly after the film's release, while Sweeney mocked the film's performance in her opening monologue while hosting Saturday Night Live in March 2024.
 Filmmaker Mike Flanagan referenced Nicole Kidman's promotional monologue for AMC Theatres, which had received similar media attention, in his review of the film on Letterboxd and used tags criticizing elements of the film, such as the automated dialogue replacement (ADR) used for Rahim's character.
 Iman Vellani, the star of the MCU series Ms. Marvel (2022), also gave the film a half-star rating on Letterboxd, while also giving it a heart.

 Johnson was not surprised by the film's reception, stating that it had "started out as something and turned into something else" and that she "was just sort of along for the ride at that point".
 She attributed these changes to how major creative decisions were made by a committee of executives who she felt did not understand how to make art or entertainment.
 Conversely, Roberts defended the film and attributed its negative reception and poor box-office performance to internet culture and the jokes surrounding it.
 Similarly, Sony Pictures CEO Tony Vinciquerra blamed critics for Madame Webs box office failure, insisting that the high views on Netflix proved that the film was mistreated.
 In contrast, Merced embraced the film's reception with the various memes surrounding it and for her enjoyment of other camp films, such as The Room (2003), Flubber (1997), and Catwoman (2004), saying she was "a little bit proud of it" for that.
 She also sympathized with the crew members involved in the production who may have been negatively impacted by its reception and performance, with Di Bonaventura describing the film's reception as "an axe in your head" and a "harsher experience", not wanting to experience the "brutalness of failure" again when comparing the film's low box-office performance to its high viewership on Netflix.

+In July 2026, Tom Rothman acknowledged the failure of Madame Web compared to the Venom trilogy, admitting that the audience wasn't satisfied with and didn't respond to it whether they assessed the film fairly or not or if the characters had a worthwhile potential.